ssp4all/SE/results.md

 | :--------------------------------------------------------------------------------------------: |
 | _Figure 13: Recommendation - Less likely to get recommendation over existing stock predictors_ |

-Stock predictor developed by received avg score of 3 and a median of 4 with one score of 1 and a total 4 scores of 4.
+Stock Guide received avg score of 3 and a median of 4 with one score of 1 and a total 4 scores of 4.

-The ratings for Stock Predictor show mixed reviews.
+The ratings for Stock Guide show mixed reviews.
 3 ratings are in the range of 1-2, which comprises of 37.5% of the experiment reviewer pool while the rest 62.5% were inclined to use this application with a rating bracket of 4-5.
 This can partly be attributed to the ease of use of our platform.
 Users are less inclined to use a platform if they have difficulty navigating the platform intuitively.
-As we can see from the Ease of use Pie chart for Stock Predictor, only 37.5% found it easy to use while it 50% for AI Stock finder.
+As we can see from the Ease of use Pie chart for Stock Guide, only 37.5% found it easy to use while it 50% for AI Stock finder.
 This implies that we still have more scope in improving our platform's frontend and make it more user friendly.

 ## Analysis